sandypockets/easy-dates/README.md

 npm install easy-dates
 ```

-Or if you're working with a static HTML document, you can import it in script tags using a CDN
+Or if you're working with a static HTML document, you can import it in script tags using a CDN.

 ### jsDeliver
 ```html